What's the evidence on doula support?

 31% decrease in the risk of being dissatisfied with the birth experience

-Doulas LOVE working with partners to create a unified support team.
-We understand the pressure on partners to be the photographer, updater, knowledge keeper (the expert on everything you've read and taken in a childbirth class over the past 9months)...while also remembering to take a bathroom break and stay hydrated (phew, that's a mouthful!)
+Doulas and partners create a unified support team.
+I understand the pressure on partners to be the photographer, updater, knowledge keeper (the expert on everything you've read and taken in a childbirth class over the past 9months)...while also remembering to take a bathroom break and stay hydrated (phew, that's a mouthful!)

 Doulas do a great job complementing the partners role, tag- teaming when you need a break, reminding you of comfort techniques and cheering you on as you do the hard work of supporting the one you love.

-In short, a doula is a BFF/coach/personal google/maid of honour for all things birth, baby and mom.
-As a trained professional in supporting informed choice and personal autonomy, they empower families with evidence based information and become your biggest support person and number one fan.
+In short, a doula is a personal coach, cheerleader and personal google for all things birth, baby and mom.
+As a trained professional in supporting informed choice and personal autonomy, doulas empower families with evidence based information and become your biggest support person and number one fan.

 In the unlikely event that I cannot attend your birth due to sickness or emergency, I work closely with a backup doula that will attend in my absence.
 You will have the option to schedule a call or video meeting with your backup doula prior to your birth.